Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 Nespresso mentions on their website that the recycled coffee pods turn into much more than just the bike that you can see in the video, like chairs, pens, watch cases, and even window frames!

-The last tip that I will give you is to not use coffee pods at all anymore.
+The last tip that I’ll give you is to not use coffee pods at all anymore.
 You might be thinking now, but how can you drink your coffee then?

 Well, that’s where home brewing enters the room!

-After the conclusion, I will add a few articles that might interest you, if you want to use something other than a Nespresso machine to brew your coffee with.
+After the conclusion, I’ll add a few articles that might interest you if you want to use something other than a Nespresso machine to brew your coffee.

 As I have said before, there are a lot of coffee brewers out there, and I would like to explain to you which coffee brewers I would recommend using when you are just starting out: